multiversx/mx-docs/docs/sdk-and-tools/sdk-py/sdk-py.md

 ## `sdk-py`: the Python libraries

 :::note
 The `multiversx-sdk` package is a unification of the previous packages (multiversx-sdk-core, multiversx-sdk-wallet and multiversx-sdk-network-providers).
 This is the package that **should** be used from now on.
 All the upcoming updates will come only to this package.
-The older packages will no longer receiver updates and will soon be deprecated.
+The older packages will no longer receive updates and will soon be deprecated.
 :::

 | Package                                                                                     | Source code                                                               | Description                                                                                   |